Space-Runners/be-interview/README.md

 # Space Runners BE Interview

-This is a nest.js boilerplate app.
-Karim, or someone from the tech team, will share the details of the exercise with you privatelyu.
+This a Nest.js boilerplate app.
+Karim, or someone on the tech team, will supply you with the actual exercise privately.